 To respond to queries, to manage and investigate any complaints or enquiries in relation to the service you are receiving.

-From time to time we may provide you with information on any new services we provide which we feel may be of interest to you.
+From time to time we may provide you with information on any new services or promotions we provide which we feel may be of interest to you.

 In order to improve our services and customer interaction we will carry out customer surveys.